 In Memory of Terry Hofstra

-OLLI at HSU lost a friend and faculty member in summer 2014.
+OLLI at Humboldt lost a friend and faculty member in summer 2014.

 Terry Hofstra worked at Redwood National Park for 30 years as Chief of Resource Management and Science.